ChannelEngine: categorization

 Category matching

-If your products already have categories, you can start matching them. bol.com is used in the example below, but the principle is the same for most marketplaces – with the exception of Channel API marketplaces (a.k.a. self-integrations), as well as custom and affiliate channels, which in most cases do not have a categorization option.
+If your products already have categories, you can start matching them.
+The principle is the same for most marketplaces, with the exception of Channel API-based marketplaces (a.k.a. self-integrations) – as well as custom and affiliate channels, which in most cases do not have a categorization option.

 To start categorizing your products, go to the marketplace you want to start mapping on ChannelEngine.
 Then go to the Categorization page.